jahidrdpschool/pc-cloud-shell/12-hours-pc-pro.md

       ```
   2. Wait for the container to start.
   3. Click on "Access Link: https://localhost:8080"
+  4. Close the Cloud Shell tab, but keep the novnc2 tab open.

   ## Step 2: Launch additional Ubuntu Desktop
-  1. Close the Google Cloud Shell tab, but keep the Ubuntu Desktop tab open.

   2. Ubuntu Desktop: Login to your Gmail account and go to:-
       ```
       https://shell.cloud.google.com/